What is Prop 65 and What Does It Mean for Online Retail?

 When it comes to Prop 65 eBay is also trying to make the process seamless for sellers.
 EBay has created a prewritten text box for sellers that features a generic Prop 65 warning.
 Sellers will be able to change the verbiage to fit their exact product, or delete the text if Prop 65 does not apply to them.

-If you sell across multiple platforms, listing management software from Listing Mirror can help you get all of your items up-to-date.
-Although sites like Amazon and eBay are trying to make it easy to comply with Prop 65, listing management software makes the process even smoother.
-Instead of going into all of your accounts and updating each inventory item, Listing Mirror can streamline the process, so you can get back to selling in California.
+If you sell across multiple platforms, Listing Mirror can help you get all of your items up-to-date.
+Although sites like Amazon and eBay are trying to make it easy to comply with Prop 65, software makes the process even smoother.
+Instead of going into all of your accounts and updating each inventory item, Listing Mirror can streamline the process, so you can get back to selling in California.software from

 Effect on Your Business